Munchic/PKInhibGen/README.md

-# PKInhibGen: Generative model for *in silico* discovery of inhibitor-like compounds for cancer protein kinases
+#PTKib: Generative model for *in silico* discovery of inhibitor-like compounds for cancer-stimulating protein kinases